jean-pierreBoth/kmerutils/README.md

 * some basic statistics dumps  such as base distributions, read length distributions.

-The package is mainly devoted to the crate [gsearch](https://crates.io/crates/gsearch), to classify prokaryotic genomes.
 It has a Julia companion providing interactive access to dumped statistics or interactive inspection of sequences of bases and qualities.